Confidentiality Agreement Consideration

 - Residual Clauses.
 These should generally be excluded from confidentiality agreements, since they can unduly favor the receiving party through specifying exceptions to what information is to be considered confidential.

 If you need help understanding confidentiality agreement consideration, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.